 O'Neil has published in the American Journal of Preventive Medicine, Maternal and Child Health Journal, Preventing Chronic Disease, and the Annals of Allergy, Asthma, and Immunology.
-She is a member of the American Evaluation Association and has presented at its conference and the National Healthy Start Association conference.
+She has presented at a variety of professional association conferences, including the American Evaluation Association, American Public Health Association, Association for Public Policy Analysis & Management, and Core Group Global Health Practitioners.
 She holds an M.S. in health policy and management from the Harvard School of Public Health.

 Well-Integrated Screening and Evaluation for the Women Across the Nation (WISEWOMAN) Program: Evaluation and Technical Assistance

 Evaluation Design for a Transformed Healthy Start Program